siobyrne/young-dressage-horse-program-analysis/README.md

 #### FEI Level Competitive Outcomes
 Do horses that compete in the 4, 5, and 6 Year Old divisions make it to the FEI (Fédération Equestre Internationale) levels?

-To answer this question, I looked at the  competitive record of each of the 520 horses and considered them to have competed at FEI if they competed at any FEI level other than the FEI Young Horse divisions.
-Those levels are comprised of Junior, Prix St. Georges, Intermediate-1 (I-1), Intermediate-A (I-A), Intermediate-B (I-B), Intermediate-2 (I-2), and Grand Prix.
+To answer this question, I looked at the  competitive record of each of the 520 horses and considered them to have competed at FEI if they competed at any FEI level other than the FEI Young Horse divisions, at either a national show or a CDI (international competition).
+Those levels are comprised of Junior, Young Rider, Prix St. Georges, Intermediate-1 (I-1), Intermediate-A (I-A), Intermediate-B (I-B), Intermediate-2 (I-2), and Grand Prix.

-The overwhelming majority, 363 horses, made it to FEI (69.81%).
-112 horses (21.54%) competed at the USEF levels (Training, First, Second, Third, Fourth).
-Only 45 horses (8.65%) never competed at any level other than a Young Horse division (Figure 2).
+The overwhelming majority, 69.81% (363), made it to FEI.
+21.54% (112) competed at the USEF levels (Training, First, Second, Third, Fourth).
+Only 8.65% (45) never competed at any level other than a Young Horse division (Figure 2).

 ![FEI vs Non-FEI Horses](images/fei-vs-non-fei.png)

 *Figure 2: FEI vs Non-FEI Horses*

-Of the horses that made it to FEI, 37.74% of them made it to Grand Prix.
-50.7% of horses made it to either Grand Prix or the medium tour levels (I-A, I-B, I-2), and 48.76% competed at the small tour (Prix St. Georges, I-1) level (Figure 3).
+Figure 3 below shows the level breakdown of horses that made it to FEI (*n* = 363).
+37.74% (137) of them competed to Grand Prix.
+25.62% (93) competed to Prix St. Georges, 23.14% (84) I-1, 12.12% (44) I-2, 0.55% (2) FEI Junior, 0.55% (2) I-A, 0.28% (1) I-B.

 ![FEI Level Breakdown](images/fei-level-breakdown.png)